Categories: Uncategorized

 Map: 82F/11, trailforks.com

-Drive: From downtown Nelson, follow the signs east toward Balfour and HWY 3A.
+Drive: From downtown Nelson, follow the signs east toward Balfour and Highway 3A.
 Two blocks before the Orange Bridge at a Husky Service Station, turn right on Elwyn St and travel uphill, passing the 10th Street Campus of Selkirk College on the left just before Elwyn turns to a dirt road.

 From the parking area on Svoboda Road, this is a walk in the woods with few views.
 Cross three long wooden bridges and pass through rock cuts and the occasional rock slide.
 At the end is a red picnic table.